While we can put in place automated systems that pull the trigger, it’s still us that have to live with the consequences.

 One of the biggest myths about trading is that somehow those who are successful must have an intuitive flair for second-guessing markets and that this is impossible for others to replicate.

 This assumption is wrong.
 Traders who make money consistently are not achieving success by one, two or three winning trades.
 Or even a month of winning trades.
-They win because they have a tried and tested system in place.
+They win because they have a tried and tested system in place, and that system has a known outcome for the amount of risk being taken.

-The difference between the pro and the amateur is that the pro looks for a long term return on capital invested, whereas the amateur treats each trade individually as a punt.
+The difference between the pro and the amateur is that the pro looks for a long term return on capital invested, whereas the amateur treats each trade as an individual bet.
+This lack of system carries a heavy personal attachment if things go the wrong way, as they often do.

 Challenge 3: The temptation to take money off the table